collapsed-stacks/startups/questions/11222/ideas-on-how-to-ask-for-a-list-of-gas-station-addresses.md

 - tagged: `product`, `statistics`
 - score: 1

-<p>I don't know if this is where I whould ask, but here goes.</p>
+I don't know if this is where I whould ask, but here goes.

-<p>I need to find a list of gas station addresses for the different gas companies here (ie. Shell, Gulf, etc) for an app that I'm working on.
-Most addresses are in internet business directories on the web, but there are some franchise owners that haven't listed their station in this directory so the information will be incomplete.</p>
+I need to find a list of gas station addresses for the different gas companies here (ie. Shell, Gulf, etc) for an app that I'm working on.
+Most addresses are in internet business directories on the web, but there are some franchise owners that haven't listed their station in this directory so the information will be incomplete.

-<p>The problem is that I don't know how to ask for that information.
+The problem is that I don't know how to ask for that information.
 If I tell them that it's for an app and explain the idea, chances are they will steal the idea from me.
-So I'm looking for ideas on how to ask, say Shell, a listing of their stations.</p>
+So I'm looking for ideas on how to ask, say Shell, a listing of their stations.

-<p>Since I work at a multi-national company, <em>maybe</em> I can use the company I work for to get the info (ie. <em>"I work in the transportation department at company and I need your list of addresses because..."</em>)</p>
+Since I work at a multi-national company, *maybe* I can use the company I work for to get the info (ie. *"I work in the transportation department at company and I need your list of addresses because..."*)

-<p>Any help is appreciated.</p>
+Any help is appreciated.

 ## Answer 11223